-Many people prefer to drink other types of liquid immediately after they get up.
-However, water continues to be the most recommended because it offers so many benefits for the body.
-Below we’ll show you 10 important benefits of drinking water on an empty stomach.
+Many people prefer to drink other types of liquid immediately after they wake up.
+However, water continues to be the most beneficial.
+And so, below we’ll show you 10 important benefits of drinking water on an empty stomach.

 Drinking water on an empty stomach is good for the skin

 Drinking water on an empty stomach is good for the health and beauty of your skin.
-Your body needs to be well hydrated to start its work in the morning so that it can strengthen skin cells, eliminate toxins and help keep the skin elastic, young looking and wrinkle free.
+Your body needs to be well hydrated to start its work in the morning.
+It’s important so that the body can strengthen skin cells, eliminate toxins and help keep the skin elastic, young looking and wrinkle free.

 To eliminate toxins and waste products, it’s important to stimulate kidney function by drinking enough liquids.
-Water on an empty stomach helps eliminate accumulated waste products in the kidneys and stimulates the elimination of toxins through the urine.
+Thus, water on an empty stomach helps eliminate waste products in the kidneys and stimulates the elimination of toxins through the urine.

 Hydrates the lymphatic system

-Drinking water on an empty stomach is key to hydrating the lymphatic system and preventing adrenal fatigue, which is responsible for producing cortisol, the stress hormone.
+Drinking water on an empty stomach is key to hydrating the lymphatic system and preventing adrenal fatigue.
+The lymphatic system is responsible for producing cortisol, the stress hormone.

-When you drink water on an empty stomach, it stimulates the digestive system, helping it to cleanse itself of toxins, improve intestinal transit and prepare it to receive and digest food.
+One of the benefits of drinking water on an empty stomach is that it stimulates the digestive system.
+Consequently, this helps it to cleanse itself of toxins, improve intestinal transit and prepare it to receive and digest food.

 Boosts the metabolism

 Drinking water is essential for the proper functioning of the renal system, which is responsible for burning fat.
-When there’s not enough water in your body, this job is performed by the liver and may lead to liver problems, disease and a decreased metabolic rate.
+When there’s not enough water in your body, the liver performs this function and it may lead to liver problems, disease, and a decreased metabolic rate.

 Improves physical performance

 Drinking water is vital for lubricating the joints, muscles and ligaments.
-Drinking water every morning is recommended to hydrate the body and provide it with energy.
-People who practice any type of sport or exercise should increase their consumption of water to replenish the liquids that are lost during training.
+Drinking water every morning hydrates the body and provides it with energy.
+People who practice any type of sport or exercise should increase their consumption of water to replenish the liquids they lose during training.